 Amethyst Emerald

-Emerald Amethyst combined the bounce and discard mechanics in one deck.
+Emerald Amethyst combines the bounce and discard mechanics in one deck.
 Madam Mim – Fox and Madam Mim – Snake can return Characters like Merlin – Goat and Merlin – Rabbit for additional value.
 You’re not tied to those two Characters, but can also return Ursula – Deceiver for another discard activation.
 Kit Cloudkicker – Tough Guy can return one of the opponent’s Characters, slowing down their Lore generation.

 Merlin – Goat and The White Rose – Jewel of the Garden can give you Lore just by playing them, so they could squeeze the little bit of Lore you need to win the game.
 Using your bounce Madam Mim cards, you can bring them back to your hand and replay them for extra Lore.
 Additionally, Go Go Tomago – Darting Dynamo is another method to gain extra Lore, which can help you win the game in the later stages of the game.